-What to Do With Old Wedding Dresses: 11 Recycling Ideas To Take It From Sentimental to Sustainable
+What to Do With Old Wedding Dresses: 9 Recycling Ideas To Take It From Sentimental to Sustainable

-But at some point, once the celebrations and honeymoon are over (of course), you’ll inevitably wonder what to do with your old wedding dress.
+But at some point, once the celebrations and honeymoon are over (of course), you’ll inevitably wonder what to do with your old wedding dress

-After all, there’s no reason why you can’t keep the memories of your special day alive in a meaningful and creative way—instead of gathering dust in the back of your otherwise minimalist wardrobe.
+There’s no reason why you can’t keep the memories of your special day alive in a meaningful and creative way—instead of gathering dust in the back of your otherwise minimalist wardrobe.

 1. Where To Sell Old Wedding Dresses